genjax-dev/genjax-chi/README.md

     return u + z + q
 ```

-To conveniently support pure JAX values, addresses are integers. `trace` is a primitive denoting a random choice - but `trace` desugars into the primitive or call argument (after the address):
+To conveniently support pure JAX values, addresses are integers (for now, this restriction can easily be lifted with a bit of sugar). `trace` is a primitive denoting a random choice - but `trace` desugars into the primitive or call argument (after the address):

 ```python
 { lambda ; a:f32[]. let